Dynflow/dynflow/pages/source/documentation/index.md

 #### Planning

 Planning follows immediately after action is triggered.
 Planning always uses the tread triggering the action.
+Planning phase configures actions's input for run phase.
 It starts by executing `plan` method of the action instance passing in arguments from `World#trigger method`

 ```ruby